 The third front I attack my mental illnesses on is therapy.
 At this point in my recovery, I have mastered medicine and self-knowledge/self-care, and I’m moving forward further with therapy.
 I have been seeing my current therapist for three years, and I’m starting to internalize the questions she asks me whenever I present a problem emotion or problem situation.
 Those questions are “What can you do when this happens?” and “What has worked to make you feel better in the past?”
 With these questions, I am forced to answer her or myself with concrete solutions to my problems, and these concrete solutions are my coping tools.
 When I develop a coping tool through use, it becomes a coping skill that I can use for the rest of my life.
 I keep them all written down on index cards in a shoebox, that I refer to as my “toolbox”.
-I rifle through them during episodes or times when I just need comfort, because in an episode my memory is weak, and I need to be reminded what coping skills I can use.
+I rifle through them during episodes or times when I just need comfort, because in an episode my memory is weak, and I need to be reminded of what coping skills I can use.
 I recommend writing down coping tools and skills to anyone who has a mental illness.

 Using these three things in conjunction, I have not attempted suicide since 2008, and I can function fairly normally as far as taking care of daily needs.
 I am not well enough to work because I still have severe hallucinations, but I deal with them with grace now, instead of abject terror.
-I still struggle very much, but I am very rarely suicidal, and have improved tremendously from a very dark situation.
-I even made this website with all my hard-won knowledge that I try to share with other mentally ill people, because it gives my life meaning to know that what I’ve been through can lessen the pain of others.
+I still struggle very much, but I am very rarely suicidal and have improved tremendously from a very dark situation.
+I even made this website with all my hard-won knowledge that I try to share with other mentally ill people because it gives my life meaning to know that what I’ve been through can lessen the pain of others.

 It is possible to improve enough in your mental illness that you are in significantly less pain than you started with, and that’s a goal worth working toward.

-by Emily Harrington, The Goldfish Painter
+By Emily Harrington, The Goldfish Painter